k-box/k-box/plugins/geo/readme.md

 The plugin requires

 - a working [GeoServer](http://geoserver.org/) instance v2.13.0 or above
+- [GDAL 2.1.0](https://www.gdal.org/index.html) or above (See [Gdal Installation](#gdal-installation) for more details)

 ## Specific Geoserver configurations

 - For the beta and development period, the WMS service of the GeoServer must be browsable without authentication

+## GDAL installation

+The [GDAL library](https://www.gdal.org/index.html) is required to pre-process and convert geographic files.

+As of now only Linux and Windows versions are supported.

+### Linux

+Install the library using the package manager, as indicated on the [Gdal Download page](https://trac.osgeo.org/gdal/wiki/DownloadingGdalBinaries)

+### Windows

+The Gdal project do not offer precompiled Windows binaries, but a compiled version can be found in the [GisInternals map server release](http://www.gisinternals.com/release.php).

+To install download the latest package available in zip format, e.g. [`release-1911-x64-gdal-2-3-1-mapserver-7-2-0/release-1911-x64-gdal-2-3-1-mapserver-7-2-0.zip`](http://download.gisinternals.com/sdk/downloads/release-1911-x64-gdal-2-3-1-mapserver-7-2-0.zip).

+Once downloaded, extract the content of the zip file in the `plugins/geo/bin` directory.